-These Nut-Free Funfetti Protein Cookies are a healthier version of your favourite dessert with no flour – all you need are five ingredients!
+These easy Protein Cookies are a healthier version of your favourite dessert—they're also nut-free and gluten-free!

 Ingredients and substitutions